openenergymonitor/emontx4/docs/overview.md

 github_url: "https://github.com/openenergymonitor/emontx4/blob/main/docs/overview.md"
 ---

-<a class="btn" href="https://shop.openenergymonitor.com/single-phase-6-channel-energy-monitoring-emontx-v4/">Buy in Shop</a>

 # Overview

+The emonTx4 is part of the AVR-DB based hardware family which now includes the emonPi2 and soon to be released emonTx5.
+While no longer available in the shop the emonTx4 is still actively supported as part of the latest generation of hardware.

-The emonTx4 is the latest generation of OpenEnergyMonitor open source monitoring hardware, redesigned with a focus on higher accuracy, more CT channels, precision voltage sensing and a new microcontroller core.
-When combined with the new emonVs voltage sensor, the emonBase base-station and a selection of CT sensors, it provides an end-to-end electricity monitoring solution perfect for monitoring home consumption, solar generation, EV charging, heat pumps, battery storage or any AC electrical circuit for that matter.
+These units provide a redesigned focus on higher accuracy, more CT channels and precision voltage sensing.
+When combined with the emonVs voltage sensor, the emonBase base-station and a selection of CT sensors, the emonTx4 provides an end-to-end electricity monitoring solution perfect for monitoring home consumption, solar generation, EV charging, heat pumps, battery storage or any AC electrical circuit for that matter.

 ![emontx4-CTs.png](img/emontx4-CTs.png)